-The model developped in appendix \ref{Annexe_B_Contrast} also describes the effect of atom temperature.
+The model developed in appendix \ref{Annexe_B_Contrast} also describes the effect of atom temperature.
 A lower temperature results in a narrower position distribution, fewer fringes over that distribution, and thus to an increase of contrast.
 In figure \ref{fig_ContrastAgainstT}, we show measurements of the fringe contrast for different temperatures.
-The interferometer configuration was as in figure~\ref{fig_Fringes}.c, that is both waveguides were powered and moved the two states in opposite directions.
+The interferometer configuration is as in figure~\ref{fig_Fringes}.c, that is both waveguides are powered and moved the two states in opposite directions.
 The model which only takes into account the velocity difference (solid lines in figures \ref{fig_ContrastExp} and \ref{fig_ContrastAgainstT}) accounts fairly well for the observations.
-However, in appendix \ref{sec_TrapSym}, we give an estimate of the assymetry of the two trapping potentials of $\delta \omega / \omega = 1.5\times 10^{-3}$ and we know that this assymetry leads to a reduction of the coherence time and thus to a loss of contrast \cite{DupontNivet2016,DupontNivet2017b}.
+However, in appendix \ref{sec_TrapSym}, we give an estimate of the symmetry of the two trapping potentials of $\delta \omega / \omega = 1.5\times 10^{-3}$ and we know that this symmetry leads to a loss of contrast \cite{DupontNivet2016,DupontNivet2017b}.
 The effect is small at our temperatures but taking it into account leads to an even better agreement with the observations (dotted line in figure~\ref{fig_ContrastAgainstT}).

-In addition to the loss of contrast, we also observed phase noise in the fringes of figure \ref{fig_Fringes}.
-A first analysis indicates that this phase noise could be link to detection noise and to homogeneous dephasing coming from fluctuations in our setup due to noisy DC power supplies and microwave amplification, and the absence of magnetic shielding around the experiment.
-As this phase noise is homogeneous, it plays no role in contrast decay.
+In addition to the loss of contrast, we also observe a small discrepancy between the data points and the fitted curve of figure \ref{fig_Fringes}.
+This discrepancy could be due to our detection or to homogeneous dephasing from fluctuations in DC power supplies, residual magnetic fields and microwave amplification.
+These effects play no role in the variation of the contrast with $\Delta v = \dot{x}^{cm}_2-\dot{x}^{cm}_1$.